TaloDev/docs/docs/godot/feedback.md

 ```

 :::tip
-You can attach additional metadata (player props, game state, etc.) to feedback by appending it to the `feedback_comment` String before calling `send()`.
+You can attach additional metadata (player props, game state, etc.) to feedback by appending it to the `feedback_comment` string before calling `send()`.
 :::